datahub-project/datahub/docs/managed-datahub/observe/data-contract.md

 See docs on [assertions](/docs/managed-datahub/observe/assertions.md) for more details on the types of assertions and how to create and run them.

 :::note Ownership
-the owner of the physical data asset is also the owner of the contract and can accept proposed changes and make changes themselves to the contract.
+The owner of the physical data asset is also the owner of the contract and can accept proposed changes and make changes themselves to the contract.
 :::